-Cynthia Doucette visited Crossroads for Women’s Residential Rehabilitation facility in Windham, Maine on Tuesday, June 5th to talk to women from the short-term and long-term residential programs about her daughter, Candice.
+Cynthia Doucette visited Crossroads for Women’s Residential Rehabilitation facility in Windham, Maine on Tuesday, June 5th to talk to women from the short-term and long-term mother and child residential programs about her daughter, Candice.

 Candice was 18 years old when she died of a methadone overdose in 2003.
 She was at a party with friends she had known for a long time, but she was not close to them.
 The last contact Cynthia had with her daughter was around 9:30pm.
 She told Candice she did not like where she was and asked her to come home.
 Cynthia tried calling again at 11:30pm, but no one answered the phone.
 She never talked to Candice again.
 It wasn’t until 1:00pm the next day that the police arrived at Cynthia’s hair salon to inform Cynthia of the devastating news.